bmrtech-oss/bmrtech-blog/content/blog/2025-11-11-beyond-ai-code-generation-why-human-focus-is-still-everything.md

 The culture where praise is given quietly to one person, but failures are discussed in a room full of people.
 You don't have to be a genius to see what that teaches everyone: keep your head down and don't take risks.

 The perpetual "rush job," where the only thing that matters is shipping something—\*anything\*—right now.
-This forces developers to skip the "what if" questions.
-And those unanswered questions always, _always_ come back later as bugs at 2 AM.
+This is the exact opposite of the environment Hickey describes.
+When we are rushed and distracted, we can only produce what is _easy_—quick solutions that are complex, interleaved, and brittle.
+We are denied the time and peace required to find the truly _simple_ solution.

 This approach treats coding like factory work, but it's not.
 It's a craft.
-It's closer to writing or design.
 Fred Brooks nailed this in _The Mythical Man-Month_ when he wrote that a programmer "builds his castles in the air, from air, creating by exertion of the imagination."

 You can't command someone's imagination.
 You can't micromanage a castle into existence.

-### The New Illusion: "AI Will Figure It Out"
+\#### The New Illusion: "AI Will Figure It Out"

 There's a new, seductive voice adding to this noise today.
 It’s the idea that with the advent of powerful AI coding assistants, the deep dive isn't necessary anymore.
 The thinking goes: "Why get lost in the details?
 The AI can generate the code.
 Why worry about edge cases?
 The AI can find them."